Pattern Download

 Do you have the instructions written out or just in video format?
 I don’t always have access to the internet and would like to have written instructions if possible.

 Sadly not at the moment.
-I can only add one file to the app at the time and of certain size.
-The institutions will remain free on these site for you to go back to whenever you can.
+I can only add one file to the app at a time and of a certain size.
+The instructions will remain free on this site for you to go back to whenever you can.
 Kind Regards,

 I am not able to get to the page to download the PDF for the anti-pickpocket bag.
 Can you email it to me?
 I would really appreciate this.